Statutes & Regulations

 The Animal Welfare Act (AWA) as found in the US Code, title 7, chapter 54, sections 2131-2159 - Deals with the interstate movement and commercial activities involving various species of animals.
 The AWA also regulates supply and care of animals destined for research facilities or exhibition.
 The AWA delegates regulatory oversight to the Animal Care Office within the Animal and Plant Health Inspection Service (APHIS), United States Department of Agriculture (USDA).
-For a brief overview of the animal welfare act check out this brochure ( PDF) issued by APHIS.
-In addition also available is a fact sheet (PDF) for research facilities regarding the animal Welfare Act.
+Additional information and resources are available at the Animal Welfare Information Center (AWIC).

 The AWA defines "animal" as any live or dead dog, cat, nonhuman primate, guinea pig, hamster, rabbit, or any warm blooded animal used for research, teaching, testing, experimentation, or exhibition purposes, or as a pet.
 By definition, cold blooded species (amphibians and reptiles) are exempt from coverage under the AWA.
 The AWA further excludes the following:

 - Birds, rats of the genus Rattus, and mice of the genus Mus, bred for use in research;

 - Farm animals, including livestock and poultry, used or intended for use as food or fiber or in agricultural research;

 - Fish; and